 Click here to go to our page on permittivity

-New for August 2008!
-We'll show you how to calculate dielectric constant from group delay!
+Click here and we'll show you how to calculate dielectric constant from group delay

 There are many ways to measure dielectric constant of a material or effective dielectric constant of a media.
 You can actually make a career out of this measurement, once you know all the nuances and practice a bit.
 A "complete" dielectric constant measurement include loss tangent data, which can be even harder to measure, because its effect is usually swamped by other loss mechanisms.
 For now let's just concentrate on obtaining accurate measurements of the real part of ER, shall we?